Leonard Rodway: Eponymy

 A mountain range in Mount Field National Park, Tasmania, the Rodway Range, is also named in his honour.

 Personal life

 Rodway married Louisa Susan Phillips, a dentist's daughter, in Brisbane on 19 May 1879.
 They had five sons and a daughter, Florence Rodway, who became a successful portrait painter.
-She is represented in the national galleries at Sydney and Hobart, and in the Commonwealth collection at Canberra.
 Louisa died in 1922, and the following year he married Olive Barnard, an amateur naturalist whose photographs had illustrated Some Wild Flowers of Tasmania.

 Leonard Rodway was the father of the physician-botanist Frederick Arthur Rodway and the paternal grandfather of the botanist Gwenda Louise Davis (née Rodway).

 Death

 Rodway died aged 82 on 9 March 1936 at Kingston.
 He was buried with Church of England rites at Cornelian Bay Cemetery.